 On admission to hospital at 10:50, following a report of reduced fetal movements, it was our case that Adam's delivery should have taken place as soon as the CTG trace was seen to be worrying and in any event no later than by 12:20.
 As it was, delivery did not take place until 13:28.
 It was our case that with delivery by 12:20, Adam would have avoided his injuries.
 Such claims were based on evidence obtained from experts in midwifery, obstetrics, neuroradiology, paediatric neurology and neonatology.
 In investigating the case, a number of experts felt unable to support the claim and had to be replaced until such time as supportive expert evidence was found.

-In October 2016 an initial settlement meeting was held in order to discuss the issue of liability.
+An initial settlement meeting was held in order to discuss the issue of liability.
 Despite maintaining that the care provided was appropriate and that A's injuries were all caused prior to his admission to hospital, an agreement was reached on a 50/50 basis, meaning that A would recover 50% of the compensation he was ultimately entitled to.
 Interim payments of £200,000 and then a further £900,000 were obtained whilst A's claim was quantified and in order to enable the family to purchase some much needed equipment for A and to employ the services of a case manager.

 At the end of the claim, A's parents commented: